-For simple fiber troubleshooting and verification, the SimpliFiber Pro and source solutions work together to measure multimode and singlemode fiber loss.
+For simple fiber troubleshooting and verification testers, the SimpliFiber Pro and source solutions work together to measure multimode and singlemode fiber loss.
 Built-in results storage and automatic wavelength synchronization save time and prevent errors.

-Certification of fiber optic links requires the right test tools, detailed knowledge of installation and application standards, and the ability to document your test results.
-The DTX-CLT CertiFiber is one handheld tester that quickly and easily certifies multimode networks.
+Certification of fiber optic links requires the right testing equipment, detailed knowledge of installation and application standards, and the ability to document your test results.
+The DTX-CLT CertiFiber is a handheld fiber optic certification tester that quickly and easily certifies multimode networks.
 One button measures fiber length and optical loss on two fibers at two wavelengths, computes the optical loss budget, compares the results to the selected industry standard and provides an instant PASS or FAIL indication.
 Test results can easily be saved and managed using included LinkWare Software.

-Fluke Networks is the market leader in enterprise fiber optic testing, with a wide range of field-tough fiber testers to inspect, clean, verify, certify, troubleshoot fiber optic networks.
+Fluke Networks is the market leader in enterprise fiber optic testing equipment, with a wide range of field-tough fiber optic testers to inspect, clean, verify, certify, troubleshoot fiber optic networks.